mbeacom/splunk-otel-collector/deployments/fargate/README.md

       exporters: [signalfx]
 ```
 In a sidecar deployment the discovered targets must be within the task in which the Collector
 container is running.
-Note that the task arn pattern in the configuration example above
+Note that the task arn pattern in the example above
 restricts the `ecs_observer` to discover targets in running **revision**(s) of task `lorem-ipsum-task`.
 This means that the `ecs_observer` will discover targets outside the task in which the Collector is
 running when multiple revisions of task `lorem-ipsum-task` are running.
 One way